maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$ x y = x \times y - x^Ty $$

-This is the formula you'll want to remember, since nearly all the rest follows from it.
+This is the formula you'll want to remember, since almost everything else follows from it.
 The left multiplication by $$a$$ can be put in matrix form as:

 $$a b = \underbrace{\mat{w_a & -v_a^T\\ v_a & w_a I + \hat{v}_a}}_{L_a} \mat{w_b\\v_b}$$